conveyal/modeify.com/index.md

   <img src="/img/all_options.png">
 </figure>

 Modeify aims to get users thinking about travel options that might not be obvious otherwise.
 The underlying routing engine is fully multimodal, covering public transit, walking, bicycling and driving, with a focus on rideshare options such as carpool and vanpool.
-Transit options are expressed in way that is understandable to new transit users, focusing on salient trip structure and characteristics rather than on highly specific itineraries.
+Transit options are expressed in a way that is understandable to new transit users, focusing on salient trip structure and characteristics rather than on highly specific itineraries.
 Combinations of modes (for instance, biking to transit) are shown where appropriate.
 By providing a clear and concise overview of options, users have the context they need to make well-informed travel decisions.

 ### Targeting and Tracking Behavior Change